John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      # -- Enable the X11cairo graphics device under R --

-     # Loosely following information obtained here
+     # Loosely following the early information here
      #     https://stackoverflow.com/questions/61110603/how-to-set-up-working-x11-forwarding-on-wsl2
+     # But note that a comment points out that the extra inbound rule is only needed if you want to avoid allowing access for all public networks.
+     # So don't deal with the Windows firewall (if at all) until this installation is finished, since the install of VcXsrv adds inbound rules for you.
+     # Also see the comment about my firewall issues below.

      # Install the VcXsrv Windows X Server
      #     https://sourceforge.net/projects/vcxsrv/

      # Setup VcXsrv following the video below stopping around the 5:17 mark since the rest will be covered below using
-     #   the shorter export DISPLAY command given by Comment 190 on the stackoverflow website.
+     #   the shorter export DISPLAY command given by Comment 190 on the stackoverflow website given above.

      # Also, the XLaunch file talked about in the video does not need to be edited since < DisableAC = "True" > is sufficient
      #   and < ExtraParams'"-ac" > is not needed.